Why it matters

 At Nutrien, we aim to invest in the next generation of farmers and engage youth in agriculture.
 We promote agriculture and leadership skills development with our support of organizations like the National FFA Organization, Agriculture Future of America and National 4-H Council.

-In 2021, Nutrien partnered with over 150 non-profit and community partners to reach more than one million youth around the world with agriculture sustainability education programs that are hands-on, and science- and curriculum-based.
+In 2022, Nutrien partnered with 175 non-profit and community partners to reach more than one million youth around the world with agriculture sustainability education programs that are hands-on, and science- and curriculum-based.

-Nutrien’s R&D programs provide science-based solutions to the agronomic challenges that agriculture and our growers face today and in the future.
-Our R&D teams focus on innovative solutions for nutrient efficiency, micronutrient deficiency, crop quality, sustainability and yield enhancement.
+Nutrien’s R&D programs are designed to provide science-based solutions to the agronomic challenges that agriculture and our growers face today and in the future.
+Our R&D teams focus on innovative solutions for nutrient use efficiency, micronutrient deficiency, crop quality, sustainability and yield enhancement.
 Each R&D project meets the following criteria:

-Nutrien is uniquely positioned with a network of owned and leased farm assets spanning more than 2,300 acres to test digital and crop input innovations that improve grower productivity, profitability and sustainability in a real farm operating environment.
+Nutrien is well positioned with a network of owned and leased farm assets spanning more than 2,300 acres to test digital and crop input innovations that improve grower productivity, profitability and sustainability in a real farm operating environment.

 Strong partnerships are the base of achieving sustainable progress across the agricultural supply chain.

-Nutrien and Colorado State University (“CSU”) College of Agricultural Sciences have developed a strategic partnership aimed at feeding the world through sustainable, innovative and inclusive practices.
+- Nutrien and Colorado State University College of Agricultural Sciences have developed a strategic partnership aimed at feeding the world through sustainable, innovative and inclusive practices.
 Nutrien's 10-year partnership and ongoing investments will improve research capabilities, help students prepare for a career in the field of agriculture and use innovative technology.

 - Nutrien is a founding partner of the Global Institute for Food Security ("GIFS").
-Nutrien joined forces with the Government of Saskatchewan and the University of Saskatchewan nine years ago to create the GIFS, a Saskatoon-based innovation catalyst dedicated to the discovery, development and delivery of solutions for the production of globally sustainable food, and our commitment to global food security has only grown stronger.
+Nutrien joined forces with the Government of Saskatchewan and the University of Saskatchewan in 2012 to create the GIFS, a Saskatoon-based innovation catalyst dedicated to the discovery, development and delivery of solutions for the production of globally sustainable food, and our commitment to global food security has only grown stronger.
 Learn more